Last Updated on October 27, 2023 by Sorin Petroj

 History of Table Tennis in The Olympic Games

 The first table tennis session in the Olympics included singles and doubles tournaments for both genders in the debut tournament.
-Then, later on, back in 2008, the doubles tournaments were scrapped by the 2008 summer Olympics committee, and team events replaced it.
+Then, later on, back in 2008, the doubles tournaments were scrapped by the 2008 Summer Olympics committee, and team events replaced them.

-Ma Lin from China was the winner of the 2008 Olympics Table Tennis who has won the highest number of World Cups than other table tennis players in history but now ties with Fan Zhendong as of 2020.
+Ma Lin from China was the winner of the 2008 Olympics Table Tennis has won the highest number of World Cups among other table tennis players in history but now tied with Fan Zhendong as of 2020.

-Wang Nan from China is the best athlete in the women’s division with four gold medals.
-Wang Nan shares this achievement with Deng Yaping and Zhang Yinin from China.
+Wang Nan from China is the best athlete in the women’s division, with four gold medals.
+Wang Nan shares this achievement with female table tennis players – Deng Yaping and Zhang Yinin from China.
 She has a silver medal in table tennis.
 Chen Jing, also from China, was the first to win two medals back in 1988 and won two medals for Chinese Taipei.
 Her most recent medals were in 1996 and the 2000 Table Tennis Olympics.

-No other players other than Deng, Zhang, and Ma Long have defended their singles titles in neither men’s nor women’s divisions.
-In double’s events Deng Yaping, Qiao Hong (1992/1996), and Wang Nan (2000/2004) were the only ones to retain defend both titles.
+No other players other than Deng, Zhang, and Ma Long have defended their singles titles in either men’s or women’s divisions.
+In double events, Deng Yaping, Qiao Hong (1992/1996), and Wang Nan (2000/2004) were the only ones to retain and defend both titles.
 Thirteen table tennis athletes have won four medals in the history of table tennis, and six have won three medals.

 The Chinese team at the Olympics

-At the 2008 Table Tennis Olympics, China had managed to win almost all medals in both the men’s and women’s singles games.
+At the 2008 Table Tennis Olympics, China managed to win almost all medals in both the men’s and women’s singles games.
 China won both team events.
-This is something that had never been witnessed before and concluded their Olympics session with 18 medals in total.
+This was something that had never been witnessed before, and they concluded their Olympic session with 18 medals.

-After China, the second most successful nation in the Olympic table tennis events in South Korea.
+After China, the second most successful nation in the Olympic table tennis events is the country South Korea.
 South Korea is the only nation in the history of Olympic table tennis to win double-digit medals.

-From the 2020 summer Olympics, 115 table tennis medals were awarded; among them are 37 gold’s, 37 silver, and 41 bronze medals to 102 players from 12 national Olympic committees.
-There were no third place competitions held in 1992, and because of that, four additional bronze medals were awarded.
+From the 2020 Summer Olympics, 115 table tennis medals were awarded; among them were 37 gold, 37 silver, and 41 bronze medals to 102 players from 12 national Olympic committees.
+There were no third-place competitions held in 1992, and because of that, four additional bronze medals were awarded.

 The First Table Tennis Championship

 The event at the Royal Aquarium was organized by Major Ritchie, who was an accomplished tennis player.
-Major Ritchie had even won the Wimbledon doubled title two times in his tennis career and had also won the 1908 singles gold medal.
-Some reports claim that at least 200 men had registered themselves to compete in the event along with 48 women contestants.
+Major Ritchie had even won the Wimbledon doubles title twice in his tennis career and the 1908 singles gold medal.
+Some reports claim that at least 200 men had registered themselves to compete in the event, along with 48 women contestants.

 After both had won 1 game, each the final game was down to 19-19 and had drawn.
 The Daily Graphics report stated that it was decided not to let one side win with a one-point margin, and the two players went on to play another five-point game.
 The game was won by Earns when she managed to score 3 points out of five and won the title.

 The media also reported that.
 The Daily Graphic reported that one of the last matches that the reporter had seen had lasted for an astonishing 162 shots!
-And one of the contestants had worn white Flanner that, according to some competitors, made seeing the ball more difficult.
+One of the contestants had worn a white Flanner that, according to some competitors, made seeing the ball more difficult.
 Winners of each section won a medal and four prize awards.
-And each men’s and women’s champion won a challenge cup each.
+And each men’s and women’s champion won a challenge cup.

 The organizer of the first table tennis championship, Major Ritchie, had stated that/”the very first lady who sent her entry was declared by her father to be champion, and one impossible to beat.
 Since then, we have received entries from many invincible ladies.”